AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 Multi Site Manager (MSM) functionality in [!DNL Adobe Experience Manager] enables users to reuse content that is authored once and reused across multiple web-locations.
 The same is available for digital assets as MSM for [!DNL Assets] functionality.
 Using MSM for [!DNL Assets], you can:

 * Create assets once and then make copies of these assets to reuse in other areas of the site.
-* Keep multiple copies in synchronization and update the original master copy once to push the changes to the child copies.
+* Keep multiple copies in synchronization and update the original primary copy once to push the changes to the child copies.
 * Make local changes by temporarily or permanently suspending the linking between parent and child assets.

 ## Prerequisites {#configprereq}